ansingh16/derivative_pricing/README.md

 This repository contains following codes:

-- Binomial_pricing.py: calculate the price for a european option given a share price, strike price and volatility.
+- Option_pricing.py: calculate the price for a european option given a share price, strike price and volatility.
+Contains the classes for:
+    - Binomial Pricing Model
+    - Black-Scholes Model